ateaspace/data-capsule-tts/espeakedit-ng-complete/README.md

 To get this package running, you'll need a C compiler that supports C99, and a C++ compiler that supports C++11.
 Examples are gcc and g++.

 You should only need to build once.
-To do so, source the `devel.bash` script and run `CASCADE-MAKE`
+To do so, source the `devel.bash` script and run `CASCADE-MAKE`.
+It is recommended to run this build in the background, as it will take some time.

 ``` bash
 source devel.bash